sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 8. Provide a name, e.g. **hello-rule**

-    - As Service, choose the function you just created: **hello-world**.
+    - As a Service, choose the function you just created: **hello-world**.

     - Keep the prefilled Gateway.

     - You see that the **Host** definition is incomplete.
-Provide a unique name for the host which is not yet in use.
+Provide a unique name for the host that is not yet in use.
 E.g. **hello-host** and replace the wild card.

     - Keep the **Rules** section as is.